-Students may withdraw from a course through the tenth week of the semester with the permission of the instructor.
+Students may withdraw from a course through the 10th week of the semester with the permission of the instructor and should consult the Academic Calendar for the official Withdrawal deadline for each semester.
 After the tenth week, students must petition the Committee on Undergraduate Academic Standing to withdraw from a course.
 Such petitions will not be granted without documentation of extenuating circumstances.
 Withdrawals are indicated on the student's transcript by a report of W and will not affect the student's grade point average.

-To withdraw from a course from the fifth throuth the tenth
+To withdraw from a course from the fifth through the tenth week:

-- Meet with an advisor in the College Office and pick up a withdrawal form. - Bring it to the instructor for discussion and (if the instructor grants his or her approval) signature. - Return it to the College Office by the withdrawal deadline (the end of the tenth week of the semester).
+- Pick up a Withdrawal form in the College Office.
+In certain situations, the student will need to meet with an advisor.
+He or she may also request to meet with an advisor to discuss the reasons for and the effects of a Withdrawal from the course. - Bring it to the instructor for discussion and (if the instructor grants his or her approval) signature. - Return it to the College Office by the Withdrawal deadline (the end of the tenth week of the semester).